HattMobb/Wreath-Network-Pen-Test/README.md

 ![Screenshot 2023-06-07 142906](https://github.com/HattMobb/Wreath-Network-Pen-Test/assets/134090089/474b67e9-ee3d-4d5f-b15f-30ffd1951dab)

-Navigating to the site within the browser reveals a login page but luckily I managed to crack Thomas' password hash earlier and was granted access:
+Navigating to the site within the browser reveals a login page but luckily I managed to crack Thomas' password from the hash retrieved earlier and was granted access:

 ![image](https://github.com/HattMobb/Wreath-Network-Pen-Test/assets/134090089/0023cd21-39f7-42e5-bcff-1ae85a2baf77)

+## Personal Pc Exploitation

 Now I had to find someway to take advantage of the upload function.